Sideroads

 In addition to syncing trips between your devices, you can also share trips with other users.
 For this to work, both you and those users will need to have purchased Sideroads Premium.

-Trip sharing is accessed by accessing the Sharing page from the Trips page.
+Trip sharing is performed from the Sharing page.
 You can share all of your trips with another user, or just an individual trip.
 You can share trips just for viewing, or allow users to edit and upload new versions of trips.
 You can also stop sharing trips, or reject trips that have been shared with you.

 It is important to note that when sharing a trip with another user, you must reference that user by the email address associated with their Microsoft account.
-This is because like Trip Sync, Trip Sharing is implementing using OneDrive: specifically shared folders.
+This is because like Trip Sync, Trip Sharing is implemented by sharing OneDrive folders.

 Bucket List Sharing